Terracotta-OSS/terracotta-platform/tc-config-generator/README.md

 The tc-config-generator is based on a template engine (Apache Freemarker); it then allows you to provide any Freemarker based template.

-When you start it, it will parse environment variables (using the TC_CONFIG_ prefix) and convert them into camel-case variables before feeding the template engine.
+When you start it, it will parse environment variables (using the TCCONFIG_ prefix) and convert them into camel-case variables before feeding the template engine.
-In the previous example, TC_CONFIG_CLIENT_RECONNECT_WINDOW was fed into the template engine as clientReconnectWindow.
+In the previous example, TCCONFIG_CLIENT_RECONNECT_WINDOW was fed into the template engine as clientReconnectWindow.

-Also, lists are supported as well, using indexed environment variables : TC_CONFIG_SERVERS0_HOST indicates that a list named "servers" with a map containing a key named "host" shall be fed to the template engine.
+Also, lists are supported as well, using indexed environment variables : TCCONFIG_SERVERS0_HOST indicates that a list named "servers" with a map containing a key named "host" shall be fed to the template engine.